This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

 - Use the ThoughtSpot Open Virtualization Format (OVF) file to create a virtual machine (VM)

 - Add hard disks to the VM

 This guide explains how to deploy ThoughtSpot on VMware, using ThoughtSpot’s CentOS-based image.
-Starting with version 6.0.4, you can also deploy ThoughtSpot on VMware using Red Hat Enterprise Linux (RHEL) or Oracle Enterprise Linux (OEL), allowing you to run ThoughtSpot on an RHEL 7.7 image that your organization manages internally.
-On release 6.0.5, you can run ThoughtSpot on an RHEL 7.7 or 7.8 image.
+You can also deploy ThoughtSpot on VMware using Red Hat Enterprise Linux (RHEL) or Oracle Enterprise Linux (OEL), allowing you to run ThoughtSpot on an RHEL 7.8 or 7.9 image that your organization manages internally.
 To install ThoughtSpot using RHEL, refer to the RHEL and OEL deployment guide after you launch your virtual machines.

 This installation process assumes you have already acquired your host machines.
 You can install on a cluster with any number of nodes.
 A one node cluster is suitable for a sandbox environment but is insufficient for a production environment.
 You need at least three nodes for high availability (HA), but there is no limit on the number of nodes.